 Sugar definitely contributes to acne…now that doesn’t mean you have to avoid sugar like the plague, the occasional treat is not something to stress out about but expect trouble if you indulge too frequently.

-If you are struggling with acne and aren’t sure how to change your diet to support the health and appearance of your skin, come see me at the Integrative Health Institute so we can create a customized plan based on a comprehensive assessment of your skin concerns.
+If you are struggling with acne and aren’t sure how to change your diet to support the health and appearance of your skin, come see me at Connected Health and Skin so we can create a customized plan based on a comprehensive assessment of your skin concerns.

 Have a beautiful day!